 Haunted Kansas title

-Some of these destinations have hosted me, but all opinions are my own.
+Some of these destinations have hosted me, but all opinions are mine.
+As an Amazon Associate, I earn from qualifying purchases at no cost to you.

-1. Fort Leavenworth, the first city of haunted Kansas
+1. Fort Leavenworth, the first fort of haunted Kansas

 Fort Leavenworth opened in 1827.
-So no one should be surprised that the oldest Euroamerican settlement in Kansas is one of its most haunted.
+So, no one should be surprised that the oldest Euroamerican settlement in Kansas is one of the nation’s most haunted forts.

-Catherine Rich haunts Fort Leavenworth National Cemetery.
-Her children, Mary and Ethan, fell into the Missouri River, which swept them away.
+Catherine Rich haunts Fort Leavenworth National Cemetery because her children, Mary and Ethan, fell into the Missouri River, which swept them away.
 Searchers failed to find them, but Catherine refused to believe the children had drowned.
 Instead, she searched everywhere while calling their names.
 At night, she carried a lantern.
 Eventually, she contracted pneumonia and died.

 Her widowed husband Hiram returned to Indiana.
 But then a miracle occurred.
-The friendly Fox Indians had discovered the children during their winter migration.
-They returned to the fort the following spring.
+The friendly Fox Indians had discovered the children during their winter migration, and then they returned to the fort the following spring.
 The excellent news reunited the family, but Catherine still searches for her lost children.
 She mainly searches near the cemetery, sometimes carrying a lantern.

 Every year, the Friends of the Frontier Army conducts its Haunted Tour.
 It lasts about 2 hours, and guests walk about a mile.

 Roxie’s reliable report: Follow the security procedures to enter the fort.
-Before you visit the fort, eat the bacon-wrapped meatloaf at The depot restaurant.
-It’s haunted, too.
+Before you visit the fort, eat the bacon-wrapped meatloaf at The depot 1887 restaurant.
+The former Santa Fe depot is haunted, too.

 Please sign up for our newsletter.